Community Based Victim Services - Youth Outreach

-This is a free and confidential program providing support to survivors ages 13–24 of sexual assault, sexual abuse and sexual harassment.
+This is a free and confidential program providing support to survivors of sexual assault, sexual abuse and sexual harassment.

-We provide support to survivors ages 13–24 of sexual assault, sexual abuse and sexual harassment.
-The Community-Based Victim Services Youth Outreach worker conducts outreach, prevention and education to youth, Indigenous youth and non-binary youth through engagement with local high schools, shíshálh Nation, Vancouver Coastal Health (hospital and youth clinics), RCMP, MCFD and Youth centres.
-Our service is confidential and supports survivors of all gender identity.
+We provide support to survivors of all ages, genders and ethnic backgrounds of sexual assault, sexual abuse, and sexual harassment.
+The Emergency Sexual Assault Services support worker can also provide outreach, prevention, and education to youth of all ages, genders and ethnic backgrounds through engagement with local high schools, Shishalh nation, Vancouver Coastal Health, RCMP, MCFD, and Youth Centres.

 What you can expect from the program